scrapy/scrapy/docs/topics/spiders.rst

    .. attribute:: start_urls

-       Is a list of URLs where the spider will begin to crawl from, when no particular URLs are specified.
+       A list of URLs where the spider will begin to crawl from, when no particular URLs are specified.
 So, the first pages downloaded will be those listed here.
 The subsequent URLs will be generated successively from data contained in the start URLs.